fastify/fastify-http-proxy/README.md

 This will proxy any request starting with `/api` to `http://my-api.example.com`.
 For instance `http://localhost:3000/api/users` will be proxied to `http://my-api.example.com/users`.

-If you want to have different proxies on different prefixes in you can register multiple instances of the plugin as shown in the following snippet:
+If you want to have different proxies on different prefixes you can register multiple instances of the plugin as shown in the following snippet:

 ```js
 const Fastify = require('fastify')